balloob/react-sidebar/README.md

 React Sidebar 2.0 [![npm version](https://badge.fury.io/js/react-sidebar.svg)](http://badge.fury.io/js/react-sidebar) [![Build Status](https://travis-ci.org/balloob/react-sidebar.svg)](https://travis-ci.org/balloob/react-sidebar)
 =============

+# This project is no longer maintained as of Mar 5, 2017.
+Pull requests and issues will be ignored.

 React Sidebar is a sidebar component for React 0.14+.
 It offers the following features:

   - Have the sidebar slide over main content